Vidding: Content

 Fanvids are created based on material from TV shows, movies, and occasionally official music videos to make an argument through juxtaposing the original video with song lyrics.
 In vids, the music is an analytic device rather than a soundtrack.
 Fanvids may function as a cross between narrative story-telling and visual poetry, a form of visual essay that uses the source material itself to put forward one aspect of how the author sees the source; potentially reframing the original material in a novel manner.
 Alternatively, vids may be little more than a string of shots strung together, akin to a thesis statement without significant backup.

 Many fanvids are concerned with shipping, the love stories that a fan sees within their favorite films or TV shows.
 Existing romantic scenes may be further romanticized through video transformations or song choice.
 The author may also argue for a romantic pairing that does not occur in the source text through juxtaposing relevant scenes or even splicing in additional material.
 Supporters or "shippers" of on-screen couples may also manipulate clips to retroactively change scenes to fit a within-vid reality that incorporates their pairing.

 This led to the inevitable creation of a whole new vocabulary currently in use amongst vidders which includes terms such as shipwars and OTPs.

-YouTube vidding is a vast community with hundreds of thousands of users now taking part.
+YouTube vidding is a community with hundreds of thousands of users now taking part.